SETI/rms-data-projects/vicar/README.md

 This software uses the [Conda](https://docs.conda.io/en/latest/index.html) system to manage packages, dependencies, and environments.
-It isolates any needed executables and packages into its own directory, so it will not mess up your standard system installation.
+Conda isolates any needed executables and packages into its own directory, so it can run side by side with your standard Python system without affecting it.

 Miniconda is sufficient if you don't want to use the full Anaconda system.
 Installers may be downloaded from [here](https://docs.conda.io/en/latest/miniconda.html).

 This software was developed on Mac OS.
-While Python and Miniconda are platform-independent, the software has not (yet) been tested on other platforms.
+While Python and Miniconda are both in principle platform-independent, the software has not been tested on other platforms.

 # Installing the proper environment